Clinical Supervision & Consultation

 The Good, The Bad, The Ugly

 Thinking back to grad school, I can tally that I have had at least 9 different clinical supervisors.
 As it happens, 6 of these were embedded within the Community Mental Health agencies.
-Of those 6, I’d only describe one as “stellar”, though even he had his limitations.
+Of those 6, I’d only describe one as “stellar”.

 The Good of Clinical Supervision

 Not surprisingly, the best overall supervisor I ever had was completely disconnected from my agency work.
 Why isn’t this surprising, you ask?
-Well, because she wasn’t accountable to anyone other than herself.
-And, her commitment to me as her supervisee.
+Well, because she wasn’t accountable to anyone other than herself, and me as her supervisee.
 No time requirements/limits, no documentation fixes.
 On my side of the equation, there was no worrying that what I say would get back to someone else in the office.
 No concern that we were going to get interrupted by someone knocking on the door (she had a home office).
 There was no chance of being bogged down with a documentation error or question.
-Also, no need to set aside part of our supervision time for ANYTHING other than what I WANTED to discuss.
-Sure she had her own framework.
-But, she was flexible and always met me where I was at (just like we are always told to do with our clients – funny how that works! #parallelprocess).
+Also, no need to set aside part of our supervision time for anything company/policy related.
+It was actual, pure, clinical supervision.
+Sure she had her own framework, but, she was flexible and always met me where I was at (just like we are always told to do with our clients – funny how that works! #parallelprocess).
 I paid $195/hr for this supervision.
 And, you bet I came prepared each and every time to make sure I got my money’s worth!

 The Bad of Clinical Supervision